leylmordor/next-js-sample-app/README.md

 You'll need to select "E2E Testing" and your preferred browser for testing.
 For more info, check out the [Cypress Docs](https://docs.cypress.io/guides/getting-started/opening-the-app).

 3. Run E2E Tests
-   Now, simply click the "spec" you'd like to run and the test will start automatically.